paulchiu/idea-mvn-derby-hibernate-template/README.md

    1. Choose test.
    1. Click "Run Maven Build".

-If all tests pass, everything has been successfully set up.
+If all tests pass, everything has been successfully set up to serve as a base for further experimentation.
 If there are test failures, check:

 * Your Derby server is set up properly.
 * Your hibernate.cfg.xml file contains correct settings.